HTTP-RPC/Kilo/README.md

 Arguments may be of any type, and are generally converted to parameter values via the `description` method.
 However, the following argument types are given special consideration:

 * Instances of `NSURL` represent binary content.
 They behave similarly to `<input type="file">` tags in HTML and can only be used with `POST` requests.
-* Instances of `NSArray` represent multi-value parameters.
-They may be used with any request type; however, arrays containing URL values are handled similarly to `<input type="file" multiple>` tags in HTML and and can only be used with `POST` requests.
+* Instances of `NSArray` represent multi-value parameters and generally behave similarly to `<select multiple>` tags in HTML forms.
+However, arrays containing URL values are handled like `<input type="file" multiple>` tags in HTML and and can only be used with `POST` requests.
 * The `CFBooleanRef` constants `kCFBooleanTrue` and `kCFBooleanFalse` are converted to "true" and "false", respectively.

 The result handler callback is called upon completion of the operation.
 The callback takes two arguments: a result object and an error object.
 If the operation completes successfully, the first argument will contain the result of the operation.
 If the operation fails, the second argument will be populated with an instance of `NSError` describing the error that occurred.